clydebuilt1974/TryHackMe/CTF/All in One.md

 ```
 * Apache 2.4.29.
   * No public exploits on Exploit db.
+#### /wordpress/
+* Single "All in One" page published with "elyana" as author.
 #### wordpress/wp-login.php
 * Default Wordpress credentials are admin / password.
  * Trying these resulted in "Unknown username.
 Check again or try your email address." message.
-This verifies that admin account has been renamed.
 #### /hackathons directory
 * Displays "Damn how much I hate the smell of *Vinegar :/* !!!"
 * Viewing page source displays comments at bottom of page.